fbpx

 • First, we have to become aware of the stories we tell about ourselves.

-• Then, we clean up our thoughts about ourselves.
+• Then, we clean up our stories about ourselves.
 We declutter any self-limiting thoughts and replace them with new ones.

-• Supported by our new thoughts about ourselves we can start to feel differently and act differently, more in accordance with who and how we want to be.
+• Supported by our new thoughts about ourselves, we tell a different story and can start to feel and act differently, more in accordance with who and how we want to be.

 Our thoughts often are so ‘normal’ and common that we don’t realise we have them.

-We have to learn to pay close attention to what’s going on in our mind.
+We have to learn to pay close attention to what’s going on in our minds.

 Ask yourself questions like these